Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Lower Back Pain

-Lower back pain is a common condition that affects the lumbar spine, the area between the ribs and the pelvis.
+Lower back pain is a common condition that affects the lumbar spine, pelvis, and surrounding muscles.
 It can range from mild discomfort to severe, debilitating pain that impacts daily activities.
-The lower back plays a crucial role in supporting the upper body, facilitating movement, and maintaining posture.
+The lower back plays a crucial role in distributing your body weight, helping you twist and move, and maintaining posture.
 When the muscles, joints, discs, or nerves in this region are affected, pain and restricted mobility can occur.
 Lower back pain can be acute, lasting a few days to weeks, or chronic, persisting for months or longer.

 lower back pain chiropractor perth